LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

   addressed
   TODO: respond to this ^, saying that we use the standard suite of benchmarks for evaluating GT -- point to Ben's POPL paper and others, and we use all of the largest benchmarks in the suite

-chrdimo: Coupld you please clarify what you mean by fairly small with respect to the SIGPLAN checklist?
+chrdimo: Could you please clarify what you mean by fairly small with respect to the SIGPLAN checklist?
 We are the first to conduct an empirical study for blame and gradual typing so we repurposed the standard performance benchmark suite for Typed Racket and, in particular, its